Travel Photography Gear

 I also carry a Tiffen Variable ND Filter (neutral density) which cuts down the amount of light going into the camera to different degrees, depending on how much you spin it.
 Why?
 To create special effects like motion blur in a waterfall, even when it’s sunny outside.

-One of my favorite pieces of gear is the Pixel TW-283 Wireless Remote & Intervalometer.
-This allows me to shoot time-lapses, or take photos of myself from up to 100 ft away from the camera.
+One of my favorite pieces of gear is the Sony Bluetooth Remote.
+This allows me to shoot photos or video remotely, when I’m away from my camera.

 There is nothing worse than running out of battery power during an epic photography moment!
 That’s why I always carry spare batteries for my cameras.

 I own 4 batteries for my Sony A7R III, 2 batteries for my Sony RX100, 3 batteries for my drone, and 3 batteries for my GoPro.

 I travel with an Apple Macbook Air 13″ with a 2TB SDD, which is usually plenty of room for the images & video I shoot on any given trip.

 To back that up, I also pack a super small 2TB Sandisk Extreme Portable SSD.
 Once I get back “home”, I move everything over to a larger desktop RAID system.